Java-djr1-IntroI/Assign03TProtein/README.md

 **Deliverables**

 1. Using UMLet, you are to design the necessary classes that handle any logic relating to the Codon to Amino Acid Table.
-This logic will allow the lookup of any codon and return the corresponding amino acid.
+This logic will allow the lookup of any codon and the return of any information in the table.
+A Codon table can be found at: <a href="https://github.com/zhanxw/anno/blob/master/codon.txt">Codon Table</a>.
+Hint: A correct design will use minimally a Codon class and a CodonSet class where CodonSet will have a member that can hold an array of Codons.
+This deliverable must be approved before any coding begins.

+2. Implement your design from 1. where your driver tests your implementation in 1.
+3. Design the remainder of the problem using UMLet.
+Add classes as needed.
+Think reusability and well defined classes.
+Again, this deliverable must be approved before continuing on with the implementation of the design.
+4. Implement your design from 3 where your driver solves the given problem and produces the desired output.

 **To complete this assignment you must submit the following:**